How pornography affects young people: what parents needs to know

 It’s important to listen and be open to what your child has to say.
 If your child has questions, it’s best to answer them honestly.
 If you don’t know the answers, it’s OK to say so.
 You can tell your child you’ll think about it and get back to them.

-Here are some important issues to talk about.
+Here are important issues and questions to discuss with your child.

 Why does online pornography exist?